ask/timer2/README.rst

 Introduction
 ------------

-The timer module lets you schedule Python functions at specific times, or at an interval.
-It can be used as a replacement to ``threading.Timer``, the difference is that ``timer`` is always only using a single thread (unless you manually start more of them)
+The ``timer2`` module lets you schedule Python functions at specific times, or at an interval.
+It can be used as a replacement to ``threading.Timer``, the difference is that ``timer2`` is always only using a single thread (unless you manually start more of them)

 You should never use this to apply expensive operations, as this would not